RobZombie9043/xmb-es-de/README.md

    ~ES-DE/scripts/theme-changed/generate_xml.sh
    ```

-This script will automatically run when switching to the **xmb-es-de** theme and generate the required XML files based on the loaded system order in `es_log.txt`.
+This script will automatically run when switching to the **XMB** theme and generate the required XML files based on the loaded system order in `es_log.txt`.

 ---